-\textbf{Comparison}: As shown in the columns under the label City Park in \Cref{tab:single,tab:multi}, when the map size is small, Heu-Greedy and SVReC perform better than Zig-Zag and Na-Greedy.
-SVReC adopts a logic that focuses more on potential trends and is more efficient in search.
-SVReC is obviously better than the other three algorithms.
-Although in some cases, the coverage rate of SVReC is slightly lower than that of the other three algorithms, it can still achieve higher search efficiency, which shows that it is reasonable for us to solve the Weight Redundancy and Weight Sparse problems.
-Because this behavior increases the efficiency of search and the probability of survivors being rescued, thereby loss of life and property is reduced.
-In random large size heatmaps, as shown in the columns under label $50\times50$ and $100\times100$ in \Cref{tab:single,tab:multi}, Na-Greedy algorithm is obviously at a disadvantage because the Weight Trap and Weight Inference we mentioned before will cause its coverage rate significantly reduced.
-Although Heu-Greedy faces these two problems and will not cause the coverage to stop, it is easy to fall into Weight Trap where $r$ in the local optimal solution area alternately drops and invalid coverage is repeated between several vertices.
-When compared both \Cref{tab:single,tab:multi}, as the map size increases, SVReC shows a more obvious advantage in $R$ compared to its performance in City Park map, which is significantly higher than the other three algorithms, and the coverage rate is also higher than that of Na-Greedy and Heu-Greedy.
+\textbf{Comparison}: As highlighted in the columns under the label City Park in \Cref{tab:single,tab:multi}, when the map size is small, Heu-Greedy and SVReC perform better than Zig-Zag and Na-Greedy.
+SVReC adopts a logic that focuses more on potential trends and is more efficient in searching.
+So it performs better than its competitor algorithms.
+Although in some cases, the coverage rate of SVReC is slightly lower than the other algorithms, it still achieves a higher search efficiency demonstrating its efficiency in solving the Weight Redundancy and Weight Sparse problems.
+Therefore it can increase the probability of survivors being rescued and reduce the loss of life and property.
+Considering the random large-sized heatmaps, the columns under label $50\times50$ and $100\times100$ in \Cref{tab:single,tab:multi} highlight that the Na-Greedy algorithm performs poor due to the Weight Trap and Weight Interference, significantly reducing its coverage rate.
+Although the Heu-Greedy method successfully solves Weight Interference and avoids stopping the coverage, it suffers from the Weight Trap when $r$ in the local optimal solution area alternately drops and invalid coverage is repeated between several vertices.
+Comparing both \Cref{tab:single,tab:multi}, we conclude that as the map size increases, SVReC demonstrates a more obvious advantage in $R$ compared to its performance in the City Park map, which is significantly higher than the other three algorithms.
+Its coverage rate is also higher than that of Na-Greedy and Heu-Greedy.
 This is because as the map size increases, SVReC avoids various problems that may lead to a stop of coverage or invalid coverage.
-Although when endurances are close, the $R$ of multi-UAV SVReC is slightly lower than the single-UAV SVReC, the difficulty of designing a single UAV with such long endurance is obviously greater than that of assigning these load endurances to multiple UAVs.
-That is why we propose MAEl-CPP problem and algorithm.
-Moreover, multi-UAV is obviously more advantageous in shortening the search and rescue time, which can be seen in \Cref{subsec:Searching Time Evaluation}.
+When endurances are close, the average $R$ per unit endurance of the multi-UAV SVReC is slightly lower than the single-UAV SVReC, but designing a single UAV set up with extremely long endurance is much more difficult than assigning these load endurances to multiple UAVs.
+Therefore, we propose the MAEl-CPP problem and the algorithms presented above.